 Personal Injury

-Charlotte & Sumter Personal Injury Attorney
+Charlotte Personal Injury Lawyer

 The Law Office Of Montgomery and Hart, PLLC is the premier personal injury attorneys serving customers in Charlotte, Sumter, and Summerville.
-Our firm is dedicated to providing comprehensive legal representation and superior customer service to our clients.
+Our law firm is dedicated to providing comprehensive legal representation and superior customer service to our clients.
 If you or a loved one has been injured in an accident, the team at Montgomery and Hart is ready to assist.

 We understand that when you’ve been injured due to the negligence of another, you need a Charlotte and Sumter personal injury attorney who is experienced, knowledgeable, and compassionate.
-Our team understands that each case is unique and requires a tailored approach.
-That’s why we take the time to get to know you and your case, so we can develop the best strategy for success.
-Let our personal injury attorneys in Charlotte, NC and Sumter, SC protect your rights and fight for compensation for your damages.
+Our team understands that each injury case is unique and requires a tailored approach.
+That’s why we take the time to get to know you and your injuries case, so we can develop the best strategy for success.
+Let our personal injury lawyers in Charlotte, NC and Sumter, SC protect your rights and fight for compensation for your damages.
 As you focus on recovering, we will take legal action to hold the liable party accountable.

 At The Law Office Of Montgomery and Hart, PLLC, we make sure to keep you informed and involved throughout the entire process.
-We will provide you with the information and resources you need to make informed decisions about your case.
+We will provide you with the information and resources you need to make informed decisions about your personal injury case.

 Schedule a case consultation with our personal injury lawyers in Charlotte, Sumter, or Summerville today!
 Call us at (980) 243-4470 or fill out an online form.